 Since these invoices are already recorded and the amount is converted into UAE Dirhams using the exchange rate from various other sources (reason being the exchange rate was not published by UAE Central Bank), should the businesses revise the invoice considering the exchange rate available now on UAE Central Bank?

 The answer is ‘No’

-If any tax invoices is issued in a foreign currency prior to 17 May 2018 and if the amount is converted to UAE Dirham using a reliable source for exchange rates, revision of invoice is not required provided the same source has been used consistently.
+If any tax invoices are issued in a foreign currency prior to 17 May 2018 and if the amount is converted to UAE Dirham using a reliable source for exchange rates, revision of invoice is not required provided the same source has been used consistently.
 Examples of reliable exchange rate sources include:

-On visiting the UAE Central Bank, the historical exchange rates are available on its website for period a prior to 17th May, 2018.
+On visiting the UAE Central Bank, the historical exchange rates are available on its website for a period prior to 17th May, 2018.
 As mentioned above, there is no requirement for businesses to reissue historical tax invoices issued prior to 17 May 2018 to show the Central Bank exchange rate, provided the exchange rate used is from a reliable source and the same source has been used consistently.

 In the event, a tax invoice is issued post 17 May 2018 but where the date of supply was prior to 17 May 2018, businesses should use the historical rates as published by the Central Bank.

 Businesses must use the exact exchange rate as published by the UAE Central Bank, which includes using the same number of decimal places as published.
 For example, if the exchange rate for US Dollars is published as AED 3.672500, the full exchange rate should be used for the purposes of the tax invoice.
 It is not permitted to round off the exchange rate to fewer decimal places like AED 3.7